Can You Refinance a House After Divorce?

 What happens if you can’t refinance house after divorce?

 Apart from your ex staying on the loan, he is allowed to take you to court if you’re not able to refinance house after divorce.
-So to officially become the sole owner of the house, you will need to get new mortgage.
+To officially become the sole owner of the house, you will need to get new mortgage.

 So how do you get a mortgage after divorce?